mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 <p style="text-align:center;"><img src="/static/img/olap/tableau-6.JPG" alt="calculated field - visits" width="550" /></p>

 Now we're all set!
 We can drag and drop our fields and metrics to our heart's content, to explore our data set.
-To see a video demonstration of how to do this (including with a cube with more dimensions and metrics than in this tutorial) see our blog post on [analysing SnowPlow data with Tableau] [analysing-snowplow-data-with-tableau].
+To see a video demonstration of how to do this (including with a cube with more dimensions and metrics than in this tutorial) see our blog post on [analysing Snowplow data with Tableau] [analysing-snowplow-data-with-tableau].

 Back to [top] (#top).